Alice Sullivan

 Alice Sullivan is a British sociologist and Professor of Sociology at University College London.

+Career

-She edited Sex and Gender: A Contemporary Reader.
-She was featured in the 2025 John Maddox Prize shortlist.
-She is a fellow of the Academy of Social Sciences.
+Sullivan received her bachelor's in philosophy, politics and economics from Balliol College, Oxford and her master's and doctorate in sociology form Nuffield College, Oxford.
+She co-edited Sex and Gender: A Contemporary Reader with Selina Todd in 2023.
+She was featured in the 2025 John Maddox Prize shortlist and is a fellow of the Academy of Social Sciences.